-* Ensure children are provided with an Educational Support Plan where needed and we support families through our links with local community groups, organisations and services.
+* Ensure children are provided with a School Support Plan where needed and we support families through our links with local community groups, organisations and services.

 * Our range of after school activities promote healthy and safer lifestyles.
 Visit our website for out latest offering.

 * We work closely with other professionals, both in-school staff, the school nurse , outside agencies and parents/carers to support all public health and medical needs within the school.

 *We have a Designated Medical Officer (Mrs Austin) who keeps up-to-date records of children’s health and medical needs and oversees first-aid and medical provision in school.